RTEMS/rtems-docs/c_user/scheduling_concepts.rst

 This is an alternative scheduler in RTEMS for single core applications.
 The CBS is a budget aware extension of EDF scheduler.
-The main goal of this scheduler is to ensure temporal isolation of tasks meaning that a task’s execution in terms of meeting deadlines must not be influenced by other tasks as if they were run on multiple independent processors.
+The main goal of this scheduler is to ensure temporal isolation of tasks meaning that a task's execution in terms of meeting deadlines must not be influenced by other tasks as if they were run on multiple independent processors.